• Skip to primary navigation

 Blanched yardlong beans (sitaw)

-• Ginataang Kalabasa at Sitaw (Squash and Yardlong Beans in Coconut Milk): Simmered in coconut milk along with aromatics and protein such as shrimp, crab, or pork.
-Some variations may include vegetables like malunggay (moringa).
+• Ginataang Kalabasa: Squash simmered in coconut milk along with aromatics and protein such as shrimp, crab, or pork.
+Some variations may include vegetables like sitaw (yardlong beans) and malunggay (moringa).

-• Pinakbet (Vegetable Stew): A hearty stew made with a variety of local vegetables (okra, eggplant, bitter melon, squash, and yardlong beans) with sautéed shrimp paste, aromatics, and proteins like shrimp or pork.
+• Pinakbet: Braised mixed vegetables with okra, eggplant, bitter melon, squash, and yardlong beans, sautéed shrimp paste and proteins like shrimp or pork.

-• Adobong Sitaw (Yardlong Beans Adobo): Yardlong beans are braised in traditional adobo ingredients of vinegar, soy sauce, garlic, black pepper, and sometimes made with pork.
+• Adobong Sitaw: Yardlong beans cooked in traditional adobo ingredients of vinegar, soy sauce, garlic, black pepper, and sometimes made with pork.

-• Sinigang (Sour Soup): Yardlong beans, along with other vegetables, are added to a sour and savory soup made with pork, shrimp, or fish and a souring agent like tamarind.
+• Sinigang (Sour Soup): Yardlong beans, along with other vegetables, in a sour and savory soup made with pork, shrimp, or fish and a souring agent like tamarind or calamansi.

-• Bicol Express - A spicy Filipino stew made with bite-size pieces of pork simmered in coconut milk, shrimp paste, and chilies.
-Some variations include pineapple or yardlong beans.
+• Bicol Express: A spicy Filipino stew made with bite-size pieces of pork simmered in coconut milk, shrimp paste, and chilies.

-• Ginisang Sitaw (Sautéed Yardlong beans): Sautéed with onions, garlic, and tomatoes.
+• Ginisang Sitaw: Sautéed yardlong beans with onions, garlic, and tomatoes.
 Some recipes include proteins like pork, chicken, or shrimp.

 Sautéed yardlong beans (ginisang sitaw) in a skillet.